 Transparencies on 12, 8.5″x10″ Sintra Panels

 The 2010 visiting artist at my Grad School was Emirati artist Mohammed Kazem.
-Mohammed became a good friend and someone I consider one of my most influential mentors.
-Late one night, amidst one of those influential conversations about art, he mentioned off-handedly that he wanted to bring a group of us to Dubai and find a way to exhibit our work.
+Mohammed became a good friend and someone I consider to be one of my most influential mentors.
+Late one night, amidst one of many influential conversations about art, he mentioned off-handedly that he wanted to bring a group of us to Dubai and find a way to exhibit our work.
 I interpreted this as to mean he was just going to rent out a space, hang some of our work, and use that as an excuse to bring us to Dubai.
 Instead, he recommended that we all apply to the Sharjah Art Foundation‘s 29th Annual Exhibition.
-The exhibit was curated by Layla Abdallah, and eleven of us were accepted.
+11 of us were accepted.
+The exhibit was curated by Layla Abdallah.

 What I submitted was the culmination of a series of collages that stemmed from a serious problem I was having materially.
 I was exploring workspaces, specifically cubicles, and had taken some reference photographs of an office where I had worked prior to Grad School.
 The company had just gone through major layoffs, which I would likely have been a victim of if not for leaving for school.
 So the office that once housed over 50 employees was now an office of about 15 people.
 So 2/3 of the office space was empty, including my old workstations.
 The empty spaces became the most interesting aspect of the photographs.
 No people, just rows and rows of empty desks.
 So I made a few paintings based on these photos, as oil paint is my default material.
 Here’s where the material problem arose.
 While I was trying to evoke emptiness, sadness, and emphasize the human absence, the material I had used is attractive, comforting, and welcoming.
 So I had to adjust my approach, and at the time colláge was increasingly becoming a tool for experimenting with ideas.